 - The slime that collects at the bottom of the tanks contains gold, silver, selenium and tellurium.
 It’s collected and recycled to recover these precious metals.

 - Casting Copper Cathodes: After the refining phase, the copper cathodes are cast into various shapes such as ingots or rods, depending on the final application.
 Ingots are bricks, which are remelted to make brass and bronze products.
-Rods are round and are usually cast into very long coiled lengths, which are then made into copper wire.
+Rods are round and are usually cast into very long coiled lengths.
+The copper is then made into wire.

 Getting Copper To Market

 Now that we’ve looked at how copper is made, lets discuss how it gets to market.
 Copper sold by mining companies comes in two forms—concentrate or cathode.
 Concentrate is a powder often sold to smelters that contains 24 to 40 percent copper.
 Although selling terms vary, in general the smelter pays about 96 percent of the value of the copper in the concentrate, less any treatment and refining charges.

 Treatment charges are calculated on a per ton basis, while refining charges are calculated per pound of metal refined.
 Although the charges vary with the market, they’re usually fixed annually.
 Both of these charges fluctuate and tend to increase when the availability of copper is high.

 Miners normally provide copper the concentration levels, although spot checks by third parties while the material is in transit to the refiner are not uncommon.
 In addition, the mine may be assessed penalties if the copper concentrate is determined to contain unacceptable levels of deleterious elements, such as lead or tungsten.
 On the other hand, miners receive credits for valuable mineral content in the concentrate, such as gold and silver.
 Treatment and refining charges are levied on each of these metals.